mialkin/docs/csharp/concurrency/threadlocal-asynclocal.md

 ### Example

-By definition, `AsyncLocal` represents ambient data that is local to a given asynchronous control flow, such as an asynchronous method.
+By definition, `AsyncLocal<T>` represents ambient data that is local to a given asynchronous control flow, such as an asynchronous method.
 However, this contextual data flows down the asynchronous call stack, not the opposite:

 ```csharp
 AsyncLocal<string> context = new();